-The Board of Directors in its meeting of 27 January 2023, having examined the declarations made by the Directors to the Company, previously verified by the Nomination Committee and examined by the Board of Statutory Auditors, verified that the number of positions held by Fincantieri's Directors as of the date in office on the management or control bodies of other companies that are relevant for calculating the number of positions held by them was in line with the guidelines described above.

-Based on the statements and information provided by the interested party in her candidature, the Board of Directors during its meeting of 13 June 2023 ascertained that Barbara Debra Contini, appointed Director of the Board by the Shareholders' Meeting of 31 May 2023, complied with the limits on multiple offices.
+The Board of Directors in its meeting of 30 January 2024, having examined the declarations made by the Directors to the Company, previously verified by the Nomination Committee and examined by the Board of Statutory Auditors, verified that the number of positions held by Fincantieri's Directors as of the date in office on the management or control bodies of other companies that are relevant for calculating the number of positions held by them was in line with the guidelines described above.
+Based on the statements made, the Board of Directors during its meeting of 1 August 2024 ascertained that Biagio Mazzotta, appointed Director of the Board by co-option, complied with the limits on multiple offices.

-The assessment on compliance with the limits on multiple offices was lastly renewed by the Board of Directors in its meeting of 30 January 2024 on the basis of the statements given by the persons concerned and previously examined by the Nomination Committee and the Board of Statutory Auditors.
+The assessment on compliance with the limits on multiple offices was lastly renewed by the Board of Directors in its meeting of 23 January 2025 on the basis of the statements given by the persons concerned and previously examined by the Nomination Committee and the Board of Statutory Auditors.